 As shown in the table below, there are typically four drug payment stages for Medicare Part D plans.
-The plan selected by your LODA Benefits Administrator will determine if your plan has a Deductible or Coverage Gap stage and how these stages will apply (see your other plan materials for more details).
+The plan selected by your former employer or retiree group will determine if your plan has a Deductible or Coverage Gap stage and how these stages will apply (see your other plan materials for more details).
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Keep in mind you are always responsible for the plan's monthly premium (if applicable) regardless of the drug payment stage.
-As a reminder, this is the only premium-free Medicare prescription drug coverage that is available to LODA Health Benefits Plans participants.